-The age of majority in all four countries was 18 years.
-Written, non-general assent was obtained from all minors in GB, Germany and Romania, and all under 15 year olds in Sweden (even though Swedish IRBs did not require this).
-(The lower maximum age for assent in Sweden is explained by the particular rules in that country governing minor consent - see below.)
-A minimum age for gaining assent from children was not set, with the youngest participants being 7 years of age.
+The majority age in all four countries was 18 years.
+Written, nongeneral assent was obtained from all minors in GB, Germany, and Romania, and all participants younger than 15 in Sweden (even though Swedish IRBs did not require this).
+(The lower maximum age for assent in Sweden is explained by the particular rules in that country governing minor consent; see upcoming details.)
+A minimum age for gaining assent from children was not set, with the youngest participants at 7 years of age.
 Children were excluded from COPING if they did not know the reason for their parents' absence.

 If a child dissented to take part in the research, then his or her wishes were always respected.

-Every participant was informed that they could refuse to answer questions or could withdraw from the research, without adverse consequences.
+Every participant was informed that he or she could refuse to answer questions or could withdraw from the research, without adverse consequences.
 This assurance was made especially clear to members of prisoners' families.

-Organisational permission or approval1 for the research was sought from relevant research stakeholders.
-These stakeholders varied between the four countries but they consisted of one or more of government departments or agencies, or local statutory services (Table 1).
+Organizational permission or approval1 for the research was sought from relevant research stakeholders.
+These stakeholders varied between the four countries, but they consisted of one or more of government departments or agencies, or local statutory services (Table 1).
 All members of the research consortium understood that it was particularly important to work with these stakeholders given the vulnerability of some of the participant groups, in particular the imprisoned parents and children who were in state care.

-All the research teams provided participants with information on psychological and social support services - including the local collaborating NGO - and also facilitated contact with these agencies where appropriate.
-These arrangements were place in the setting for which he or she was responsible.
-'Approval' refers to situations where a stakeholder expressed an opinion as to whether research should take place in the setting for which he or she had an advisory or regulatory role.

-1 'Permission' refers to situations where the head of an organisation had to decide whether the research took considered especially important for prisoner' families as it was anticipated that some of them might have unmet needs and/or might become distressed through their participation in the research.
+All the research teams provided participants with information on psychological and social support services-including the local collaborating NGO-and facilitated contact with these agencies where appropriate.
+These arrangements were considered especially important for prisoners' families, as it was anticipated that some of them might have unmet needs and/or might become distressed through their participation in the research.

-Relatively modest differences in researcher' EABs
+Relatively modest differences in researchers' EABs

-All research teams were committed to the principles of data confidentiality and participant anonymity but they also concurred that disclosures should be made where they received information that a child was at risk of harm (Table 2).
+All research teams were committed to the principles of data confidentiality and participant anonymity, but they also concurred that disclosures should be made where they received information that a child was at risk of harm (Table 2).
 There were, in Sweden, no additional circumstances under which confidentiality or anonymity would be breached.
 Disclosure could, in GB and Romania, also occur if researchers were informed of a risk to prison security and in Germany if they were told of or any planned criminal offence.
 Each research team informed its participants of its respective disclosure policy.
 None of the fieldworkers, in any of the four countries, received information that they felt should be passed on to an authority.